YanCotta/YanCotta/README.md

 ## Community Projects & Leadership

-*As a **Project Leader** in the international SuperDataScience community, I led diverse teams of data scientists and ML engineers to deliver production-ready AI/ML platforms.
+*As a **Project Leader** in the international SuperDataScience community, **I led diverse teams of data scientists and ML engineers to deliver production-ready AI/ML platforms**.
 I was responsible for aligning project priorities with stakeholders, defining KPIs, and managing deployment.*

 **Leadership Experience:** Project Lead for 2 projects | Project Member for 2 projects